-Students will examine each of the seven sacraments in detail so as to learn how they may encounter Christ in real ways now and throughout life.
+Students will examine each of the seven Sacraments in detail: the outward signs, the graces given, the minister of each Sacrament, and how they may encounter Christ.
 They will have an enduring understanding of the call to holiness through the sacraments.
-The student will come to appreciate the sacraments as efficacious signs and the ultimate sources of God's sanctifying grace.
-The Sacraments course will include experiential learning with time spent in the Chapel, with witnesses to each of the Sacraments in people's lives, and more.
+The student will come to appreciate the Sacraments as efficacious signs and the ultimate sources of God's sanctifying grace.
+The Sacraments course will include real life examples of the life of grace and the opportunity for experiential learning.
 Students will also have a chance to go in depth in their life of prayer, especially approaching Lent.
-The students will understand the life of grace informing their morality and decision making.
+The students will understand the life of grace given in the Sacraments and how this informs their moral decision making.